 Participant Identification Centres (PICs) identify patients for possible participation in trials.
-They can advertise the opportunities to participate in a specific trial (e.g. by posters in waiting areas) and/or provide information to patients directly about a study that is taking place elsewhere.
+They can advertise the opportunities to participate in a specific trial (e.g. by posters in waiting areas) and/ or provide information to patients directly about a study that is taking place elsewhere.

-Patient/Participant information leaflet/sheet (PIL/PIS) Information leaflet given to those who have been invited to participate in a trial.
+Participant information leaflet/sheet Information leaflet given to those who have been invited to participate in a trial.
 The leaflet is designed to provide the potential participant with sufficient information to allow that person to make an informed decision on whether or not they want to take part.

 Patient and Public Involvement (PPI) The process whereby research is carried out 'with' or 'by' members of the public rather than 'to', 'about' or 'for' them; for example, members of the public, such as patients, service users and carers, may be a co-applicant on a grant submission, comment on or develop research materials or become a member of a Trial Steering Committee.
-PPIE includes Engagement, this is public outreach and educational activities, for example manning a stall at public event to promote clinical research.